cuthbertLab/music21/buildDoc/rst/moduleGraph.rst

     .. method:: __init__()

     Graph multiple parallel bar graphs in 3D.
-Note: there is bug in matplotlib .99.0 that causes the units to be unusual here. this is supposed to fixed with a new release Data definition: A dictionary where each key forms an array sequence along the z plane (which is depth) For each dictionary, a list of value pairs, where each pair is the (x, y) coordinates.
+Note: there is bug in matplotlib .99.0 that causes the units to be unusual here.
+This is supposed to be fixed in a forthcoming release.
+Data definition: A dictionary where each key forms an array sequence along the z plane (which is depth) For each dictionary, a list of value pairs, where each pair is the (x, y) coordinates.

     >>> a = Graph3DBars()